amar528/amar528.github.io/leetcode-75/README.md

 calculate GCD of both string lengths. check each string can be wholly divided by the prefix of length GCD 41ms beats 30%/26%

+### 1431 - Kids with the Greatest Number of Candies
+get max() of candies. for each i, kid in candies check if kid + extra_candies is >= to the max. set result[i] to True if so
+35ms beats 85%/91%

 ## Binary Search

 ### 374 - Guess Number Higher or Lower